mircealungu/mircea/drafts/wish-based-se.md

 ### A possible summary

 Imprecise natural language running on a non-deterministic black-box will never replace formally unambiguous programs running on well-defined hardware.

+And remember, what we appreciate in programming is exactly their determinism.
+We accept their non-determinism when being entertained (e.g. art) or when we don't care that much (e.g. when we're looking for a photo of a dog... we're ok with sometimes among the dog photos we see a muffin).

 ### This system is not sustainable